Islamists seek to extend gains in Egypt run-off vote

 Nour Party leader Emad Abdel Ghaffour made it clear he would not play second fiddle to the Brotherhood.

-Voting was slow in Cairo, Alexandria and Port Said, in contrast to the crowds at polling stations last week, when officials put turnout at 62 percent.
+Voting got off to a slow start in Cairo, Alexandria and Port Said, in contrast to the early queues at polling stations in last week's election, when officials put turnout at 62 percent.

+Opponents accuse the Brotherhood's slick campaign machine of flouting a ban on canvassing near polling stations and say it handed out food and medicine to secure votes, but monitors said first-round polling seemed fair, despite many irregularities.

-The election committee listed first-round shortcomings such as polling stations opening late, ballots arriving late and campaigning at polling stations, but said these would not recur.
+Egypt's election committee listed shortcomings such as polling stations opening late, ballot forms not arriving on time and parties campaigning at polling stations, but said these did not invalidate the vote and would not recur in later rounds.

+Nour Party campaigners began distributing flyers outside a school being used as a voting station in Alexandria, but an army officer asked them to leave and move away from the station.

+Amr Moussa, a former foreign minister and Arab League chief who is now a front-runner for Egypt's presidency, said the early Islamist gains at the polls had to be accepted.

 Under a complex system, two-thirds of the 498 elected lower house seats go proportionately to party lists, with the rest going to individual candidates, who must win more than 50 percent of votes in the first round to avoid a run-off.

-The Brotherhood, Egypt's best-organised political group and popular with the poor for its decades of charity work, wants to shape a new constitution to be drawn up next year.
+The Brotherhood, Egypt's best-organised political group and popular with the poor for its charity work, wants to shape a new constitution to be drawn up next year.

-That could be the focus of a power struggle with the army council, which wants to keep a strong presidential system, rather than the parliamentary one favoured by the Brotherhood.
+That could be the focus of a power struggle with the ruling military council, which wants to keep a presidential system, rather than the parliamentary one favoured by the Brotherhood.

-Election committee figures from last week's polls show an FJP-led list securing 36.6 percent of votes, Nour's Salafi list 24.4 percent and the Egyptian Bloc 13.4 percent.
+Figures released by the election committee show a list led by the FJP securing 36.6 percent of valid party-list votes in last week's polls, followed by Nour's Salafi list with 24.4 percent, and the liberal Egyptian Bloc with 13.4 percent.

-"We hope any future government in Egypt will recognise the importance of keeping the peace treaty with Israel in its own right and as a basis for regional security and economic stability," Prime Minister Benjamin Netanyahu said on Sunday.
+"We hope any future government in Egypt will recognise the importance of keeping the peace treaty with Israel in its own right and as a basis for regional security and economic stability," Netanyahu said on Sunday.

 The future of the peace deal between Egypt and Israel is a concern for its sponsor, the United States, which has backed it with billions of dollars in military aid for both countries.